DeaconDesperado/forwardr/README.md

     $f->exec();

 Calling the exec method like this will simply use the the url path after your listening endpt to determine the remote path.
 IE client.test.com/index.php/data/goes/here will be remotely forwarded to data.test.com/data/goes/here.
+Any parameters from the $_GET or $_POST superglobals will be handed off to the remote request transparently, allowing parameters specified in AJAX to forward appropriately.

 You can pass a static path to exec() to force all requests to the same uri at the remote domain.